paulaharder/SpectralAdversarialDefense/README.md

 ```

-Then train a LR classifier on the characteristics for a specific attack and characteristic:
+Then train a classifier on the characteristics for a specific attack and characteristic:
 ```sh
 $ python detect_adversarials.py --attack fgsm --detector InputMFS
 ```